maths/stack-web/website_files/CaseStudies/2026/Northern Territory School of Distance Education Australia.md

 title: STACK use in Northern Territory School of Distance Education, Darwin, Australia
 authors: Joel Scott
+shortdescription: A project report using STACK in schools, including younger students in year 9-12.
+cardimage: Addition10Frame.png
+cardimagealt: A 10 frame for supporting addition.
 ---

 # STACK use in Northern Territory School of Distance Education, Darwin, Australia: Instant feedback, smarter data, stronger learning.